 - 2 oz Soda Water

-- Add sugar and lemon juice to a mixing tin and dry shake to dissolve.
+- Add sugar and lemon juice to a cocktail shaker, and dry shake to dissolve.

 - Add genever and ice, and shake well.

 - Strain into a Collins class with fresh ice, and top with soda water.